LCC-Robotics/LCC-Robotics-Avia-2023/README.md

 This repo contains the code for LCC's robot for AVIA 2023, a robotics competition hosted by [CRC Robotics](https://robo-crc.ca/).

-The project is scaffolded using the `PlatformIO` framework with `megaatmega2560` as its target.
-We have decided to use `PlatformIO` because it allows for flexible and platform-agnostic projections with minimal configuration.
+The project is scaffolded using the PlatformIO framework, as it allows for flexible and platform-agnostic projections with minimal configuration.

+**Important Note**: This project will only work with the `Arduino Mega 2560` or equivalent boards that is compatible with the `megaatmega2560` target, due to the way the project is structured.

 ## Cloning the Repo

 Make sure you have `git` installed on your machine.
 Then, clone this repository by command line: